mostsfa538/LoliComp/README.md

-# LoliComp
+# Scorpion
-Create Compiler using C language
+A mini procedural language alongside its compiler.